Our Partners

 Hope Givers United began a partnership with Pastor David and New Covenant Church, Bapatla in May of 2021.
 The church had previously begun construction on a much-needed new church.
 Their old church, which sat on government-owned land, became unusable when the government constructed a road through the property which came within two feet of the front door.
 Generous donors purchased the land that the new church sits on so that this type of situation would not occur again.
 Unfortunately, funding and construction had stalled during the pandemic due to a major Western donor passing away and due to church members being unable to contribute to the project themselves, since the vast majority of them are poor day laborers who had no income during the pandemic when extended lockdowns were in place and the economy was at a standstill.

 When we began investing in this project, there was only a basic first-floor framework in place.
-We are helping this congregation to build the church, not only for a place of worship but also because they plan to transform the first floor of the church into a communal home for widows once the second floor is complete and church services can be held upstairs.
-As 2025 comes to an end, the second floor is nearing completion, but funds are still needed.
-We also plan to build an outdoor kitchen and storehouse which are essential so the widows can cook for themselves.
+We committed to help this congregation build the church not only for a place of worship but also because they plan to transform the first floor of the church into a communal home for widows.
+As 2025 came to a close, the second floor was completed and the church held their inaugural service there!
+Plans are progressing for several of the widows to move into the first floor, with more joining them in the future.
+Funds have been sent to build an outdoor kitchen, which is essential so the widows can cook for themselves.
 This small congregation has a big vision and a big heart for their community!

 New Covenant Church, Bapatla has an ongoing ministry to widows that we are also funding.
 Since 2021 we have sent monthly gifts that help provide food for the widows.
 We have also built two homes for widows, secured a crucial surgery for another widow, paid for a funeral for the most elderly widow, and helped provide for medicine and other medical costs for many.